 The liquidity risk of the Fund is assessed with reference to liquidity of the underlying assets and securities.
 The Manager then establishes an appropriate application and redemption frequency for the Fund.
 The Fund invests in highly liquid investments and hence has daily applications and redemptions.
-Market conditions and other factors can, however, change resulting in some assets becoming difficult to sell.
-Hence if the Fund were to experience liquidity problems or if major markets were closed, the Manager may defer or suspend redemptions for a period of time.
+Market conditions and other factors can change, however, resulting in some assets becoming difficult to sell.
+Hence, if the Fund were to experience liquidity problems or if major markets were closed, the Manager may defer or suspend redemptions for a period.

-Related-party transactions
+Related-Party Transactions

-Related-party transactions, other than the type described below are prohibited.
+Related-party transactions, other than the types permitted under the Financial Markets Conduct Act ("FMC Act") are prohibited.